mousepawmedia/devdocs/source/tools/sphinx.rst

 ReST files are just plain text files written in the ReStructuredText markup language.
 Thus, you can edit them in any text editor.

-However, we've found that :ref:`vscode` and :ref:`atom` handle ReST files uncommonly well.
+However, we've found that :ref:`vscode` handles ReST files uncommonly well.
 You can also use a plain text and code editor, such as :ref:`geany`.

 If you're using VSCode, make sure you install the **Esbonio** extension